rutvijkumarshah/WatsiAndroidApp/README.md

 * Select patient and see how much donation is targeted.
 * Select patient and see donation progress.
 * Select patient and click donate to donate money which opens Watsi website .
+* See list of fully funded patients and read his/her story.

 ### Feed (Timeline)
 * See list of patients needs donations.